Menu

 Directions

-1. Put the rice in a colander and wash it under running water, moving it smoothly with your hand, until the water comes out translucent.
+1. Put the rice in a colander and wash it under running water, moving it around with your hand, until the water comes out translucent.

-3. In a blender, put the rice with the soaking water, cinnamon, milk, and sugar.
-Blend until the rice has been ground and the sugar has dissolved completely.
+3. Add the rice and its soaking water to a blender.
+Add cinnamon, milk, and sugar and blend until the rice has been ground and the sugar has dissolved completely.

 Notes